PaulRosset/subtitles-anywhere-web/README.md

 ## Install

+Alpha version, is not released on the chrome extension store yet.
+If you want to test you must build it manually.

 ### Context

 The streaming world has never been so exciting, many companies are investing a large amount of ressources to deliver video on the web.
 This is changin how we get entertain.